McGinty666/Form-5-generating/README.md

 You are then asked to upload a file, upload your completed xlsx.

-There is python code code in the Excel_to_Form_5_v1.py but this is only to be used when you are runnng a computer which won't have it systems blocking the installation of packages.
+There is python code code in the Excel_to_Form_5_v1.py but this is only to be used when you are runnng a computer which won't have security systems blocking the installation of additional packages on your C drive.